erikannotations/TPOB/readme.md

 **Files:**

-Full export of the 1.0 release in formats .csv, BibTeX, and BibLaTeX
+Full export of the 1.0 release in formats .csv and BibLaTeX

 **Updates:**